 This article only applies to customers using our online giving platform, One Church Giving.

-In general, money from credit/debit card transactions are deposited into the church’s account within 1 - 2 business days.
-Money from ACH (e-check) transactions are deposited within 2 - 4 business days.
+Generally, money from credit/debit card transactions is deposited into the deposit bank account within 1 - 2 business days.
+Money from ACH (e-check, known as automated clearinghouse) transactions are deposited within 2 - 4 business days.

 Credit/Debit Cards

-For credit/debit card, any transaction that is before the cut off time of 9:00 pm ET should deposit the next morning.
-The exception to this would be days when the bank is closed, causing the deposit to be made on the next business day.
+For credit/debit cards, any transaction that is before the cut-off time of 9:00 pm ET should be deposited the following day.
+The exception to this would be days when the bank is closed due to holidays, causing the deposit to be made on the next business day.

-A single credit/debit card batch in One Church always equals a single deposit in your bank account.
+Credit/debit card transactions are batched together in One Church and are a single deposit in your bank account.
 These normally have a descriptor containing the text "5/3 Bankcard" in the bank statement line item.

 ACH (e-check)

-For ACH, generally one batch in One Church equals a deposit as well.
-However, there is one exception.
-Unlike credit cards, it's possible for two ACH batches to be combined into a single deposit.
-This almost always happens if the processing days for those ACH batches are on a Friday and Sunday.
-In these cases, the deposit will be combined and normally completed within 2 to 4 business days from the following Monday.
+For ACH, generally, one batch in One Church equals a deposit as well.
+However, there is an exception.
+Unlike credit cards, two ACH batches can be combined into a single deposit.
+This almost always happens if the processing days for those ACH batches are on a Friday or Sunday or a holiday.
+In these cases, the deposit will be combined and normally completed within 3 to 5 business days from the following business day.

 ACH deposits would appear with a descriptor containing the text "PDS GW28" in the bank statement line item.

-Finally, please note, banks may choose when the funds are available to the merchant.
+Please note, that banks may choose when the funds are available.

 If you have a deposit in your bank account with the text "PDS GW28" that doesn't match a single ACH batch in One Church, it is most likely a combined deposit from the previous Friday and Sunday ACH batches.
 If you follow the previous tip and only close batches that you confirm have been deposited, these should be easy to find.